SethPaul/MocapVacuumCoverage/README.md

 ... | ... | ... | ... | ... | ... | ...

 and calculates the estimated floor coverage at each frame.

+The process requires:
+ * mapping the space to a discretized (gridded) representation,
+ * interpolation between the two points,
+ * and an aggregation across trial time.

+Due to the scale of the grid and duration of the trial some matrix reshaping was used to speed up the process.
+Matlab's sub2ind and ind2sub functions allowed a conversion to and from a linear indexing and multi dimensional indexing.
+This was particularly helpful in clearing a buffer to separate a single pass from multiple counts for the same pass.

 The final coverage and number of passes can be seen from the generated pngs.
 ###### Coverage over time